ChilliWorks/ChilliSource/Documents/RPi_GettingStarted.md

 By default the Pi allocates the GPU 64 MB of memory.
 This is enough for games with few textures but anything more advances will require additional resources.
 We recommend allocating at least 256 MB.

-The allocated memory can be changed by going *Preferences > Raspberry Pi Configuration > Performance > GPU Memory*.
+The allocated memory can be changed in *Preferences > Raspberry Pi Configuration > Performance > GPU Memory*.

 ### Ninja

-Ninja is a cross platform build system that we use to create a ChilliSource application.
-You can download binaries for installing Ninja [here](https://ninja-build.org/) or alternatively install it through a package manager.
+Ninja is a cross platform build system that we use to create ChilliSource applications.
+You can download binaries [here](https://ninja-build.org/) or alternatively install it through a package manager.
 On the Raspberry Pi Ninja can be installed by opening a terminal and typing: "sudo apt-get install ninja-build".

-### GCC
+### Compiler and Linker

-By default we use g++ to compile and link a ChilliSource RPi application.
+By default we use g++ to compile and link.
 This is usually preinstalled on your Raspberry Pi.

 ## Compiling

-The CSTest and CSPong sample projects come with a build script that you can use the compile your game (also the CSProjectGenerator will generate the build script for new projects).
+The CSTest and CSPong sample projects come with a build script that you can use to compile your game (also the CSProjectGenerator will generate the build script for new projects).
 By default the build script is setup to build on the Raspberry Pi itself.
 Simply add *build.py* to */Projects/RPi/* and then navigate to that directory in terminal and type "python build.py debug" to start building (note, you can replace "debug" with "release").
 This will generate an exe and required assets in an Output folder in the same directory.

 If you want to clean the build type "python build.py debug|release clean".

 By default the build process uses the built in g++ compiler and linker.
-If you want to change to another compiler, e.g. clang, open *build.py* and change the paths at the top of the script (clang can be installed on the Pi using "sudo apt-get install clang").
+If you want to change to another compiler (e.g. clang) change the paths at the top of *build.py*.

-NOTE: Make sure you have installed Ninja prior to running the script.
+NOTE: Make sure you have installed Ninja prior to running the build script.

 ### Cross Compiling

-Compiling on the Pi can be quite slow and therefore it is probably worth setting up a cross compile toolchain so you can compile the exe on a different machine and simply copy that and the assets to the Pi.
+Compiling on the Pi can be tedious so it is probably worth setting up a cross compile toolchain that allows you to compile the exe on a different machine and simply copy the *Output* folder to the Pi.

 We recommend downloading prebuilt toolchains like the following:

 - [Windows](http://gnutoolchains.com/raspberry/tutorial/)
 - [Mac OS](http://www.jaredwolff.com/blog/cross-compiling-on-mac-osx-for-raspberry-pi/)

-Once you have downloaded the toolchains simply change the CC, AR and LD variables at the top of *build.py* to point to the cross compiler/linker instead (the build script provided with the sample projects already have these defined at the top but commented out).
+Once you have downloaded the toolchains simply change the CC, AR and LD variables at the top of *build.py* to point to the cross compiler/linker instead.

 You will also need to pull libraries from the Pi onto your compiling machine so that the linker can link correctly (e.g. X11, GLES, etc).
 Libraries should be added into a folder called *CrossLibs* in the same directory as *build.py*.
-The names of the required libraries can be found in *ChilliSource/Tools/Scripts/rpi_build.py > LIBRARIES*.
+The following libraries are required to cross compile:

+- libbcm_host.so
+- libEGL.so
+- libGLESv2.so
+- libvchiq_arm.so
+- libvcos.so
+- libX11.so.6.3.0
+- libXau.so.6.0.0
+- libxcb-xkb.so.1.0.0
+- libxcb.so.1.1.0
+- libXdmcp.so.6.0.0
+- libxkbcommon-x11.so.0.0.0
+- libxkbcommon.so.0.0.0

 NOTE: You can "sudo apt-get install locate" to help you find the libraries on the Pi.
 Once installed simply type "locate LibName".

-If you are compiling on Windows using the downloaded Ninja binary you will need to add Ninja to the PATH environment variable.
+NOTE: If you are compiling on Windows using the downloaded Ninja binary you will need to add Ninja to the PATH environment variable.

 ## App Configuration

-You will need to edit your App.config JSON file and add the following to the main root:
+You will need to edit your App.config JSON file to add the following to the main root:

 ```
 "RPi": {